DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-003"></a>
 **3 - How is an Intial Rights Offering different from an Initial Coin Offering?**

 Our token _Vote_ will be granted as a right to every human being by means of a Universal Basic Income, and it will have decision making as its primary function.
-In addition to that it will be possible to access the _vote_ token through a financial mechanism and use it as an asset like any other crypto holding released through an Initial Coin Offering.
+In addition to that it will be possible to access the _vote_ token through a financial mechanism and use it as an asset like any other crypto holding released through a token sale.
 The funds will be directed towards the construction of a  transnational network that will act in accordance to the personal sovereignty of its members and protect their human rights with encryption.

 <a name="question-004"></a>
 **4 - What is "liquid democracy"?**